odinje/puppet-suricata/README.md

 ## Limitations

-This module is currently limitied to RHEL version 7 with Puppet version 4.8 or greater.
+This module is currently limitied to RHEL version 7, Debian 8 and Ubuntu 16.04 with Puppet version 4.8 or greater.
 Currently tested on CentOS 7 with Puppet 4.8

 ## Development